anntzer/redeal/README.md

     ♠KQJT9♡98♢KT♣K962 ♠♡J65432♢763♣AJ83 ♠A8652♡AQ7♢A8♣T54 ♠743♡KT♢QJ9542♣Q7
     Tries: 203

-Note the trick of using `(print(deal) or True)`, which is available only when using Python 3.
+The `print` method prints the deal and returns True, which is handy in this case.
 It is also possible to override `initial` and `final` in a similar fashion.

 ### Predealing and scripting